-With the country's diverse work sectors, good working conditions and numerous employment opportunities it's no surprise that the UK is a popular destination for international graduates wanting to kick start their careers.
+With the UK's diverse job sectors, good working conditions and numerous employment opportunities it's no surprise that it's a popular destination for international graduates wanting to kick start their careers.

-The UK is highly globalised meaning the job market is competitive.
+The UK is highly globalised which means that the job market is competitive.
 Major industries in the UK include:

 Graduate schemes are available at many of the UK's large and multinational companies in sectors such as: